regaw-leinad/homebridge-winix-purifiers/README.md

 In order to communicate with the Winix device APIs and control your air purifiers, you need your device ids.

+Follow [these steps](https://www.winixamerica.com/2021/11/04/winix-smart-app/) to connect your purifiers with the Winix app.
+These steps are necessary to connect your purifier to Winix and allow it to be controlled with this homebridge plugin.

 ### [hfern/winix](https://github.com/hfern/winix)

-[@hfern](https://github.com/hfern) has reverse-engineered the Winix android app and created a Python CLI.
-This CLI allows a user to, among other things, login and get the device ids associated with their account.
+[@hfern](https://github.com/hfern) has reverse-engineered the Winix android app and created a [Python CLI](https://github.com/hfern/winix).
+This CLI allows you to, among other things, login and get the device ids associated with your account.
 I have used this to successfully get my device ids.
 Follow the setup and auth steps in the [README](https://github.com/hfern/winix/blob/master/README.md).
-You'll then find your device ids in the file `~/.config/winix/config.json`
+You should then be able to find your device ids in the file `~/.config/winix/config.json`